Autistic rights movement: Terminology

-Autistic pride

-Autistic pride promotes the idea that autistic people are not defective.
-It emphasizes the variation and diversity in human neurology.

-Autistic pride asserts that autistic people are not impaired or damaged; rather, they have a unique set of characteristics that provide them many rewards and challenges, not unlike their non-autistic peers.

 Autistic culture and community

 John Elder Robison talks about Be Different on Bookbits radio.

-With the recent increases in autism recognition and new approaches to educating and socializing autistics, an autistic culture has begun to develop.
-Autistic culture is based on a belief that autism is a unique way of being and not a disorder to be cured.
-The Aspie world, as it is sometimes called, contains people with Asperger syndrome (AS) and high-functioning autism (HFA), and can be linked to three historical trends: the emergence of AS and HFA as labels, the emergence of the disability rights movement, and the rise of the Internet.
-Autistic communities exist both online and offline; many people use these for support and communication with others like themselves, as the social limitations of autism sometimes make it difficult to make friends, to establish support within general society, and to construct an identity within society.

-Because many autistics find it easier to communicate online than in person, a large number of online resources are available.
+Because many autistic individuals find it easier to communicate online than in person, a large number of online resources are available.
 Some autistic individuals learn sign language, participate in online chat rooms, discussion boards, and websites, or use communication devices at autism-community social events.
-The Internet helps bypass non-verbal cues and emotional sharing that autistics tend to have difficulty with.
+The Internet helps bypass non-verbal cues and emotional sharing that autistic individuals tend to have difficulty with.
 It gives autistic individuals a way to communicate and form online communities.

-Conducting work, conversation and interviews online in chat rooms, rather than via phone calls or personal contact, helps level the playing field for many autistics.
-A New York Times article said "the impact of the Internet on autistics may one day be compared in magnitude to the spread of sign language among the deaf" because it opens new opportunities for communication by filtering out "sensory overload that impedes communication among autistics."
+Conducting work, conversation and interviews online in chat rooms, rather than via phone calls or personal contact, helps level the playing field for many autistic individuals.
+A 1997 New York Times article said "the impact of the Internet on autistics may one day be compared in magnitude to the spread of sign language among the deaf" because it opens new opportunities for communication by filtering out "sensory overload that impedes communication among autistics".